pancakeru/petcare/README.md

 # petcare
-web dev fina falll 2024
+web dev final fall 2024

+Our project is a petcare site where users can find pet related activities, make profiles of their pets, and win rewards.